22 Best Drought-Tolerant Plants for Texas

 Green leaves of bald cypress plant

-The bald cypress is a beautiful deciduous tree that enhances any landscape.
-Its bright green leaves turn rust-colored in the fall, and it can grow up to 50 to 70 feet tall.
-The foliage is also feathery and delicate, which adds a touch of sophistication.
-Moreover, its distinct shape and form create an intriguing silhouette in the winter.
+The bald cypress is a striking deciduous tree that enhances any landscape.
+Its bright green leaves turn rust-colored in the fall, and it can grow 50 to 70 feet tall.

 • USDA Hardiness Zone: 4 to 10